hakoerber/blog.haktec.de/_posts/2018-06-03-ansible-is-not-yet-perfect.md

 My guess is that YAML was chosen because it is declarative.
 But Ansible is inherently non-declarative, but rather procedular, at least on a high level.

 On the module level declarativeness makes a lot of sense.
 I do not actually care how that file gets its content and permissions, or how that package is installed.
-I just want to tell ansible to make it so, and its job is to figure it out.
+I just want to tell Ansible to make it so, and its job is to figure it out.
 So, YAML might actually be a good decision for module invokation:

 ```
 - copy: